Judge Orders Philadelphia To Uncover Contentious Christopher Columbus Statue At Marconi Plaza

 PHILADELPHIA (CBS) — Philadelphia officials have been ordered to remove the wooden box covering up the Christopher Columbus statue at Marconi Plaza, a judge ruled Friday.
 Common Pleas Judge Paula Patrick ordered the city to remove the box and allow for a clear structure to be installed around it.

 “We are delighted.
 Our entire organization is delighted.
-It comes on the eve on our most important day in the Italian American culture, which is to celebrate Columbus Day,” George Bochetto, an attorney for Friends of Marconi Plaza, said.READ MORE: 13-Year-Old Boy Shot, Killed On Way To E.W.
-Rhodes Middle School In North Philadelphia, Officials Say
+It comes on the eve on our most important day in the Italian American culture, which is to celebrate Columbus Day,” George Bochetto, an attorney for Friends of Marconi Plaza, said.READ MORE: Gun Buyback Event Gets 42 Guns Off Philadelphia's Streets

 A city spokesperson told Eyewitness News the city is appealing the decision.